-We were presented with a tea menu soon after being seated, with the usual suspects ranging from Earl Grey and Darjeeling to Mint and Chamomile.
 To embrace the cherry blossom theme, I selected one of the two special blends available: the Japan Kirsch, a delicate green tea with hints of cherry and blackberry flavor.
-In an interesting innovation, a timer was placed on the table so I knew when my pot of tea was perfectly brewed.
+A small timer was helpfully placed on the table so I knew when my pot of tea was perfectly brewed.

-Our tea treats were classically served on a three-tier tray, on china custom-made for the Willard.
+The tea treats were served on a classic three-tier tray, on china custom-made for the Willard Hotel.
 Cherries or Japanese flavors were playfully incorporated into each bite.
 Having learned from past mistakes, I started with the sweets on the top tray figuring I would like them least.
 While technically this turned out to be true, this tray was still a tasty arrangement.
-My favorite of the bunch was the red bean eclair, surprising since I don’t normally like that flavor.
+My favorite of the bunch was the red bean éclair, surprising since I don’t normally like that flavor.
 Here it was very subtle, letting the chocolate and flaky pastry shine through.
 I also enjoyed the crispy green tea shortbread and cherry cake seasoned with brandy.
 I only wish the latter had been bigger!
 The least popular flower in the bouquet was the cherry and cream parfait, which seemed to stand in for the Japanese moon cake listed on the menu but was missing in action.

 From there I moved onto the scones, one made with dried cherries and the other with ginger.
 Both were buttery, crumbly and supremely soft.
-We were given an assortment of spreads to go with them, including a delightful cherry jam of which I mopped up every last drop.
+There was an assortment of spreads to go with them, including a delightful cherry jam.

-Of the savory treats, I was most enamored of the smoked salmon with dill cream cheese on pumpernickel, with the dense piece of salmon providing an excellent mouth feel.
+Of the savory treats, I was most enamored of the smoked salmon with dill cream cheese on pumpernickel.
 The creamy tarragon chicken salad with dried cherries was packed with flavor and a close second.
 I also thoroughly enjoyed the robustness of the goat cheese roulade, complemented by tart cherries and peppery arugula.
 The egg salad tasted good, but I found it a bit starchy.
 I had to check the menu to see if it was actually egg or potato.
-While a few of these flowers didn’t fully open for me, this cherry-themed tea made for a blooming afternoon!
+While a few of these buds didn’t reach peak bloom, this cherry blossom tea is a worthy extravagance.